usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-3.rst

 Overview
 --------

-So far, you have built plugins with a single task and connected them to an Entrypoint.
-Now, you will extend the idea further by creating a **multi-task plugin** and chaining those tasks together in an Entrypoint.
+So far, you have built plugins with a single task and connected them to an entrypoint.
+Now, you will extend the idea further by creating a **multi-task plugin** and chaining those tasks together in an entrypoint.

 This will let you:

-- Register **multiple Python functions** as tasks in one Plugin
+- Register **multiple Python functions** as tasks in one plugin
 - **Reference outputs** of earlier tasks as inputs for later tasks
 - **Repeat tasks** with different inputs
 - See how multiple steps can be **chained together** to make a data generation workflow

-We will run the workflow once and inspect how the data evolves across multiple steps.
+You will run the workflow once and inspect how the data evolves across multiple steps.

 Workflow